-Regina First Aid is the best training provider of first aid, cardiopulmonary resuscitation (CPR), and automated external defibrilltion (AED) in Saskatchewan.
-First aid and CPR training courses are held throughout the week, at various times.
-Scheduling is a breeze with Regina First Aid with registration available 24/7 on-line or with call ins or email’s available during regular business hours.
+Regina First Aid is the best training provider of first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) in Saskatchewan.
+In operations since 2013, it offers a number of first aid and CPR training courses are held throughout the week including through the weekend.
+With hundreds of 5 star google reviews it is a reputable provider with exceptional teachers.
 Stand-alone CPR classes, group and business private classes, and refresher courses are also offered.
-All classes are taught by St Mark James certified educators so you can be assured of high quality education at the lowest rates.
-Enrol at Regina First Aid for first aid and CPR courses today by clicking the link or the button below!
+All classes are taught by St Mark James certified instructors to ensure that you get the highest quality education at the lowest rates.
+To enrol in a first aid and / or CPR course, or any other safety course including mask fit testing, scroll through the list of available courses, dates, times and locations listed below.

 First Aid and CPR Course Prices In Regina

-Training courses and classes are offered at the most competitive prices in Regina.
+Training courses and classes are offered at the most competitive prices in Regina for advanced, basic and intermediate first aid classes.
 Rates are inclusive of taxes, certificates, St Mark James registration fees, and training materials such as manuals.
 Full refunds are offered to trainees who choose to drop out of a course, as long as they give a 72-hour notice.
 The cost of popular courses is posted below:

 - Standard First Aid and CPR level “C” and AED – 143.99